 The same is shown in Northern Greek with strong intervention.
-The sharp ungrammaticality of an overt ACC IO DP or clitic, persists when the subject is covert, as shown in (25) and (26):
+The sharp ungrammaticality of an overt ACC IO DP or clitic, persists when the subject is covert, as shown in (25) and (26):5 a.
+Question.

 (25) Northern Greek: Strong intervention under pro-drop